The Dunkl oscillator on a space of nonconstant curvature: an exactly solvable quantum model with reflections: The Darboux III oscillator

+where the quantum numbers are again $n=0,1,2,\dots$ and $m=0,\pm 1,\pm 2,\dots$.
+Eq. \eqref{eq0} shows the eigenvalues of the $\lambda$-deformed 2D quantum oscillator in a constant magnetic field.
+When we examine these eigenvalues, we observe that in the absence of a magnetic field and when the deformation is zero, $E_{n,m}=E_{n',m'}$ in all cases where $2n+|m| = 2n'+|m'|$.
+Moreover, when there is no magnetic field $(\omega_c\to0)$ but the deformation $\lambda$ is non-zero, we find that $E_{n,m}^{\lambda\neq 0}<E_{n,m}^{\lambda=0}$, thus resulting in identical degenerate states.
+This means that for a given state, when $\lambda$ increases the related energy decreases.
+On the other hand, for all values of $\lambda$, when the magnetic field is non zero, the degeneracy will be removed and $E_{n,|m|}<E_{n,-|m|}$.
 When the magnetic field vanishes, so that when $\omega_c\to0$, this expression leads to the eigenvalues obtained in \eqref{eq6} for the Darboux III Hamiltonian $\hat{H}_{D'}$ in two-dimensions.
 On the other hand, in the limit $\lambda\to 0$ of constant mass we recover the eigenvalues~\eqref{spect} of the 2D oscillator within a constant magnetic field.
 Therefore, this model can be interpreted as a two-parametric $(\omega_c,\lambda)$-deformation of the 2D isotropic oscillator.
-The solutions of Eq. \eqref{eq9} can be written in terms of the normalized eigenfunctions, namely
+The solutions of Eq. \eqref{eq9} can be written in terms of the corresponding normalized eigenfunctions, namely

 where $L_n^{|m|}(u)$ are generalised Laguerre polynomials.